-The application form for the spring semester 2018 is now open.
-To prepare your application please read the instructions below.
+The application form for the spring semester 2023 is now open.
+Before starting your application, please read the instructions below.

 Courses in English or Swedish

-You find the courses in the dropdown below or at liu.se/en/education/exchange-studies
+You find the courses in the dropdown below.

-1. Search for coursesNote that full-time courses run during four periods per term.
+1. Search for coursesNote that full-time courses run during four periods per semester.
 You can only choose one full-time course for each period.
-Please note that it is important that you choose the faculty with which your home university has an agreement.

 2. Specific requirementsMake sure you are eligible for all the courses you select.
-Read the information detailing the specific requirements for each course.
+Read the information under Syllabus detailing the specific requirements for each course.

 The application form includes personal data, academic background, choice of courses and the period of study for your stay at Linköping University.
 The form is to be completed online and is only available during the application period.